 Besides the uncomfortable sensation of the uterus prolapsing out of the vagina, uterine prolapse may very often be accompanied with prolapse of other organs like the bladder and rectum.
 With bladder prolapse (cystocele), women may experience urinary stress incontinence, difficulty passing urine and frequent urinary tract infections.
 In rectal prolapse (rectocele), women may complain of difficulty passing motion.
 In some cases of uterine prolapse, ulcers may develop as a result of friction between the prolapse uterus, vaginal tissue and underwear.
 This can then get infected.

 So what are the treatment options?
 In mild uterine prolapse with or without symptoms, regular pelvic floor exercises (Kegels) to strengthen pelvic support and muscles may be all that is needed.
 Avoid excessive straining, heavy lifting and reduce weight.
 These will help to alleviate pressure on the pelvic floor muscles and ligaments which can weaken over time.
 In severe cases, vaginal pessaries can be inserted into the vagina to prevent further prolapse.
 They provide relief to patients who are unfit for surgery and for those who decline surgery.
 Vaginal pessaries can sometimes lead to ulcers and infections as a result of incorrect fitting and poor hygiene respectively.

-Surgery is usually recommended by the Singapore gynaecologist for fit and mobile patients with severe prolapse or for those in which conservative treatments have failed to relieve their symptoms.
+Surgery is usually recommended for fit and mobile patients with severe prolapse or for those in which conservative treatments have failed to relieve their symptoms.
 The uterus is commonly removed vaginally and any loose vaginal skin is excised.
 The weakened and lax vaginal supports are then strengthened with strategically placed sutures.
 Post surgery, women are often advised to lose weight if they are overweight and to avoid smoking, excessive coughing, sneezing, straining and heavy lifting.